5 money management tips for students

 - Prioritise your expenditure.
 Make a list of what you need to pay first (rent, food and essentials, bills, credit cards, etc) and pay them off, before you plan and pay for any social activities.
 Don’t forget to use your student discount to save on your essentials and hauls!

-- Budget!
-We know this can be a boring activity that sucks the fun out of life, but in the long run budgeting will reduce anxiety and money worries.
-Search for budgeting tools, or read save the student’s budgeting tool article to figure out which tool will help you manage your money best — this will take half the work away from you and make it easier for you to be in control of your money.
+- Budget.
+We know this can be a boring activity at times, but in the long run budgeting will reduce anxiety and money worries.
+Search for budgeting tools, or read our beginner’s guide to budgeting to figure out which tool will help you manage your money best .
+This will help you master money management and create a budget catered to you!

-Remember, they’ll always be stories in the media, and on social media, about student debt, poor mental health and academic stresses.
+Remember, there will always be stories in the media, and on social media, about student debt, poor mental health and academic stresses.
 Contrary to these, there is a lot you can do to feel more in control of your money and have the university and social experience that you want.